 There may be a downside to branding this incontinence line Always.
 It is possible that P&G could risk alienating the 15-25 year old target by associating it with incontinence products.
 It may serve to tarnish the equity they've built since the mid-1980's as the modern brand in feminine care.
 My daughter Nicole, who is a marketing expert in her own right at General Mills made me aware of this potential.

 Manufacturing Synergies & Efficiencies

-CFO Jon Moeller recently announced a concerted effort in the area of 'asset efficiency' to help drive total shareholder returns (TSR).
+CFO Jon Moeller announced a concerted effort in the area of Innovation & Productivity which will be driven by sales growth, margin improvement and asset efficiency.
+In turn, these will drive total shareholder returns.
 This will be accomplished with fewer, multi-category plants and common manufacturing platforms.
 This plays well into manufacturing Always feminine care pads and new Always Discreet in the same plant(s) and perhaps on the same converting equipment.
 Baby diapers and pull-on incontinence products share many of the same materials and processes.
 Manufacturing talent can be utilized across all the product lines.

 Driving Revenue Growth

 The Always branding strategy helps solve the issue of identifying shelf space as well, although at least one big box store says that space in the incontinence section is an issue (hence the comment about TENA's ability to hold onto any shelf space in the U.S.).
-Inventory requirements for retailers will be steep as P&G is introducing 24 SKU's.
+Inventory requirements for retailers will be steep as P&G is introducing 26 SKU's in light, moderate and heavy absorbencies.
 Certainly, not all retailers will stock all SKU's.

 Pessaries: A New Segment In The Incontinence Category?